Global Extinction Rebellion protests begin in Australia

 "Shame them because of the actions they have committed and because they're acting outside of the law and against community standards.
 Let their families know what you think of their behaviour."

-In the northern Australian state of Queensland, home to huge coal mines and Dutton's electorate, harsher penalties are being considered in response to their regular disruption of peak-hour traffic.
+In the northern Australian state of Queensland, home to huge coal mines and Dutton's electorate, harsher penalties are being considered in response to the regular disruption of peak-hour traffic.

 - 'Burn capitalism, not petrol' -